unisave-cloud/docs/serialization.md

 **Polymorphism**

-This is the example above with saving a number as an `object`.
-For this to work I would need to save the type together with the data itself (because I need to know the type during loading).
+For polymorphism to work I would need to save the type together with the data itself (because I need to know the type during loading).
 This might be done for standard types, but it would be more difficult for user-defined types.

 Also saving type information couples the database with your game very tightly making it difficult to change the data structure later.